Retirement Planning Education

 Learn how to create a budget, even with inconsistent income:

+1. Look at the past.
 Look back at your bills and expenses for the past year.
 Now consider your monthly income.
 It only makes sense to build a budget with your lowest month of income as a starting point.
+After all, if you can survive your lowest month of income, the rest of the months will be easy!

 · You can also average your monthly income from the last year.
 However, an obstacle may arise if your income is lower than expected for several months in a row.
 An adequate safety buffer is lacking with this method.

 2. Create an emergency account.
 The best way to be prepared for low-income months or an unforeseen expense is to have an emergency savings account.
+Once you fall into the trap of avoiding the electric bill to pay for groceries, it’s challenging to dig your way out.

 Get started immediately on your budgeting and savings plan.
 When you’re self-employed, there’s rarely time to waste.
 If money is tight, these may be challenging activities.
 But when you put the proper foundation in place, you’ll significantly increase the likelihood of experiencing an abundant retirement.